peterbrittain/asciimatics/doc/source/widgets.rst

 Space or Return      Select the current Widget - e.g. click a Button.
 ===================  ==========================================================

 Note that the cursor keys will not traverse between Layouts.
+In addition, asciimatics will not allow you to navigate to a disabled widget.

 Inside the standard text edit Widgets, the cursor key actions are overridden and instead they will allow you to for navigate around the editable text as you